-Structured Literacy focuses on decoding and word identification.
-It is grounded in the 'Science of Reading', which is the body of scientific evidence that explains how people learn to read and how best to teach literacy.
+Structured Literacy focuses on decoding and word identification as the building blocks to comprehension.
+It is grounded in the 'Science of Reading', the body of scientific evidence that explains how people learn to read and how best to teach literacy.
 This approach is endorsed by the International Dyslexia Association as best practice for teaching students with learning concerns.
 Because it is grounded in evidence, it is then also the best method for teaching literacy to all children.
 Structured Literacy has six areas of focus: phonology, sound-symbol, syllables, morphology, syntax, and semantics.
 There are three important teaching strategies: explicit instruction, systematic/cumulative, diagnostic.

 Literacy is the foundation for academics.
 Students who learn through Structured Literacy have the reading and writing skills needed to be successful in their learning.

 This one full-day session provides a balance of knowledge-building and practical strategies.

 What: The history, theory, and pedagogy of 'Structured Literacy' (SL) will be discussed in the AM session.
 This will provide a foundation for understanding why SL, the 'science of reading', and 'evidence-based practices' all align.
 The PM session will give you the practical tools to implement SL within your current practice.
 Resources, scope/sequence, activities, etc will be included.

 -Fill out the Registration Form.
 Links are below.